Jane Castleman

 Jane Castleman's Photo

-I'm a first year graduate CS student at Princeton University advised by Aleksandra Korolova, working in the Center for Information Technology Policy.
+I'm an incoming PhD student in Computer Science at Stanford University.
+Recently, I graduated from Princeton University, advised by Aleksandra Korolova, working in the Center for Information Technology Policy.

 I recently started a blog, Eclectic Notes on AI with Aleksandra Korolova.
 Check it out!